Maintenance and supervision are crucial to saving costs, preventing asset failures and downtimes, and ensuring maximum asset life.

 - Provide a mobile application for on-the-go uses

 CMMS helps prevent reactive maintenance.
-Reactive maintenance is when you have no system to track all the assets that require servicing to pre-emptively fix its problems.
+Reactive maintenance is when you have no system to track all the assets that require servicing to pre-emptively fix their problems.

 Here are some core CMMS functions: